Croatia beats Morocco 2-1 to take 3rd place at World Cup

 AP Soccer Writer

-AL RAYYAN, Qatar (AP) — Luka Modric led Croatia to third place in what was likely the midfield great’s last appearance at the World Cup.
+AL RAYYAN, Qatar (AP) — Luka Modric high-fived and embraced his Croatia teammates after what was likely the midfield great’s last appearance at the World Cup.

-The runners-up from four years ago secured another medal by beating Morocco 2-1 in the third-place match on Saturday.

-Mislav Orsic scored the decisive goal shortly before halftime at Khalifa International Stadium to ensure Modric finished on a winning note, if this does turn out to be his last World Cup match.
+Some of the Morocco players sank to their knees in dismay, while others went in search of the referee to complain.

 The World Cup final between defending champion France and Argentina is scheduled for Sunday at Lusail Stadium.